KoshkinaKate/DBdealership-project/README.md

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
 - Java SDK: Make sure Java SDK is installed and configured in IntelliJ.
+- MySQL Workbench: Ensure you have MySQL Workbench installed for database setup and management.

 ### Running the Application in IntelliJ